mdhall272/STraTUS/README.md

 The remaining optional arguments are:

 * -s The number of samples to take.
+The default is 1.
 * -d Use [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html) to draw each sample as an annotated tree in PDF format.
 * -h Print the help message.